-It's a message you often hear around the holidays when treats are plentiful and weight gain looks likely — maintain, don't gain.
+As the holidays approach and treats are plentiful and weight gain looks likely it’s a message worth listening to — maintain, don't gain.

 - Make gradual changes.
 Start by making healthier food and beverage choices.
 For example, replace sugar-sweetened beverages, fast food and high-calorie foods with more fruits and vegetables.
 Walk 7,000 steps daily.